Cloudmersive/Cloudmersive.APIClient.Java/docs/ScanCloudStorageApi.md

 ScanCloudStorageApi apiInstance = new ScanCloudStorageApi();
 String connectionString = "connectionString_example"; // String | Connection string for the Azure Blob Storage Account; you can get this connection string from the Access Keys tab of the Storage Account blade in the Azure Portal.
-String containerName = "containerName_example"; // String | Name of the Blob container within the Azure Blob Storage account String blobPath = "blobPath_example"; // String | Path to the blob within the container, such as 'hello.pdf' or '/folder/subfolder/world.pdf' try {
+String containerName = "containerName_example"; // String | Name of the Blob container within the Azure Blob Storage account String blobPath = "blobPath_example"; // String | Path to the blob within the container, such as 'hello.pdf' or '/folder/subfolder/world.pdf'.
+If the blob path contains Unicode characters, you must base64 encode the blob path and prepend it with 'base64:', such as: 'base64:6ZWV6ZWV6ZWV6ZWV6ZWV6ZWV'. try {
     CloudStorageVirusScanResult result = apiInstance.scanCloudStorageScanAzureBlob(connectionString, containerName, blobPath);
     System.out.println(result);